Reinstatement (P. Eng.)

 • Current, valid, government issued, photo identification with signature

-• Description of recent professional development activities that demonstrate competence to return to practice
+• Submit a letter that includes a description of professional development activities that have occurred since the last date of registration and demonstrate competence to return to practice.

 Application Processing Time